 While I will now happily hop on a plane to pretty much anywhere alone on a whim, I wasn’t always like this.
-In fact, it took years of building up my confidence and solo travel skills to get to this point.
+In fact, it took years of building up my confidence and solo travel skills to get to this point where I have very little solo travel anxiety.
 So how did I do it?

 Well, I practiced.

 I’m aware that it sounds fairly ridiculous to practice traveling – isn’t practicing something you do to learn a language or play an instrument?
 But really, traveling alone is a skill to be honed like anything else, especially for solo women.